Coca Cola history: the fascinating and at times disturbing story of Coca-Cola and its ingredients in the social context.

 One time considered a drink with multiple properties

-It was almost certainly inspired by the then famous Vin Mariani (take a look), a tonic produced by macerating coca leaves in alcohol, which is a very dangerous combination: as they form cocaethylene given by the deadly mix.
+It was almost certainly inspired by the then famous Vin Mariani (take a look on thenonist․com), a tonic produced by macerating coca leaves in alcohol, which is a very dangerous combination: as they form cocaethylene given by the deadly mix.